jtmuller5/chat-interview/README.md

 1. Ask the user what message they would like to leave
 2. Ask for their first and last name

-### CLI Shortcuts
-- Pressing "q" should exit the chat
-- Pressing "c" should print out the formatted conversation
-- Pressing "m" should print out the user's message using the following format:

 ```
 [First Last]: Message
 ```